Sei EVM Smart Contract Development with Hardhat

 npm install @openzeppelin/contracts

-Creating and Deploying an ERC20 Token
+Creating and Deploying an ERC20 Token, ERC721 NFT or an Upgradeable UUPS Token

 Let’s create a simple ERC20 token using OpenZeppelin contracts.
 Create a new file in the contracts